rovilay/Book-A-Meal/README.md

 * Fork this project and clone locally
 * Work on the project and create a branch for each separate work
 * Ensure to write good commit messages
-* When don push to your origin repo
+* When done push to your origin repo
 * Create a Pull request

 # Authors